joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-10-15-birthday-collision.md

 $$\left(1-\frac{1}{365}\right)^\binom{n}{2} \approx e^{-\dbinom{n}{2}/365}$$

 The probability of **having** a collision among $n$ (or fewer) people is then $\text{cdf}(n) = 1 - e^{-\dbinom{n}{2}/365}.$

+The big idea here is that the low probability of getting a collision is up against the number of pairs.
+As soon as the number of pairs is on the order of the inverse probability, we should expect to see a collision.

 To find the average amount of people at which the collision first appears $n^*$, we can get the $\text{pdf}$ by differentiating the $\text{cdf}$